Azorean Whalemen: A Photographic Retrospective

 Gemina Garland-Lewis and O. Luis Mazzatenta

 Although whaling has ended in the Azores, its heritage lives on in the unique design of the Azorean whaleboat.
-The exhibition coincides with the 9th International Azorean Whaleboat Regatta, hosted by the Azorean Maritime Heritage Society (AMHS) in New Bedford on September 8-10.
+The exhibition coincided with the 9th International Azorean Whaleboat Regatta, hosted by the Azorean Maritime Heritage Society (AMHS) in New Bedford on September 8-10, 2017.
 The Whaling Museum and AMHS have been unwavering partners since the Society’s founding in 1997 and have worked together to promote Portuguese maritime history and culture in the community.